 The two videos of Dr Puloka in 1998 and 2005 give some insight into his thinking and the translations he formulated.
 The other videos are from the xmas period in 2005 and from the documentary, Fun(d)raising: The Secret of Tongan Comedy.
 They offer a visual taste of the freedom that the xmas period affords to young people and to some of the ambiguities and complexity surrounding tevolo or the spirits.

-‘Avanga is also a key term in the documentary ‘The Healer and the Psychiatrist’ and is a meeting point between Emeline Lolohea and Dr Mapa Puloka’s practice.
-It open discussions on the possible social causes of sickness that are either recognised or ignored by different practitioners, when they channel explanations in particular directions for healing benefit.
+‘Avanga is also a key term in the documentary ‘The Healer and the Psychiatrist’ and is a meeting point between Emeline Lolohea and Dr Mapa Puloka’s practices.
+It opens discussion on the possible social causes of sickness that are either recognised or ignored by different practitioners, when they channel explanations in particular directions for healing benefit.

-Is one step toward more collaborations between healers and doctors, is for both to reveal and acknowledge what their own respective healing system hides, occludes or cannot really treat?
+One step toward more collaboration between healers and doctors, is for both to reveal and acknowledge what their own respective healing system hides, occludes or cannot really treat?